Ori and the Blind Forest – Video Game Review

 The story begins by following Ori, some type of creature of light.
 Ori is an orphan, and is taken in by another creature—the gentle guerrilla type animal you see coddling Ori in the pictures above.

 The beginning of the game is a series of cut scenes, and the game lets you play a small role in them if you choose.
 (Note – The game lets you skip these cut scenes if you wish.
 I didn’t, because I wanted to at least experience the game as the developers intended—at least once.
 I do appreciate the option, though.)
 As things progress, you watch the gorilla creature take Ori in, and bring him along.
-You watch their relationship grow over time, working and ori tall 1playing together.
+You watch their relationship grow over time, working and playing together.
 Then, in a sad moment, Ori loses that creature too, and he’s alone again.

 There’s an evil in the world, a blackness that takes various forms.
 Ori sets out to discover what is wrong in the world and to make it right.
 There are multiple worlds that Ori must visit and save, so to speak.
 Each of these worlds have a unique feeling as the music and environment changes based on the world’s theme for that level.